Skip to content

 Living in Austria

-Living with pets
+Living with Pets

 Life is sweet for pets in Austria.
 In Vienna alone, there are 1 million square meters of designated dog zones, and many animal-friendly businesses.
 It is common for waiter staff in restaurants to bring your dog a bowl of water before even taking your drink order.
-Domestic animals are plentiful, cats alone outnumber children in Austria.

 Keeping pets at home